ScottDeev/CrappoChallenge/README.md

 # Coding Challenge (React)
-A coding challenge in which I practised by React skills along with other frameworks like Tailwind for the styling and Framer motion for the animations
+A coding challenge in which I practised my React skills along with other frameworks like Tailwind for the styling and Framer motion for the animations

 ## Technologies Used
 1. React